More not always better

 - Journalist Ann Silversides in the article Mammography screening: Weighing the pros and cons for women’s health, wades through the recent controversies about mammography screening, explaining the issues and summarizing the evidence.
 This article won the “Best Online Story” at the 2012 Media Awards sponsored by the Registered Nurses Association of Ontario (RNAO).

 - Many Canadians believe we have one of the best health care systems in the world, but in recent international rankings for health care quality, Canada places in the middle or at the bottom of the pack.
 So it is not surprising that provincial and territorial governments are increasingly focusing on quality improvement to move their systems towards better quality and at the same time find efficiencies and cost savings.
-This report builds on the Health Council of Canada’s interviews and surveys of senior Canadian health care leaders about their perspectives and experiences with system-wide quality improvement.
+This 2013 report, “Which way to quality?
+Key perspectives on quality improvement in Canadian health care systems“, builds on the Health Council of Canada’s interviews and surveys of senior Canadian health care leaders about their perspectives and experiences with system-wide quality improvement.
 It highlights activities and approaches being taken across Canada, and reveals innovative practices and initiatives in different jurisdictions for readers.
+To see the infographic “Which Way to Quality?” click here.

 - See the Canadian Foundation for Healthcare Improvement (CFHI) Mythbuster focused on the Myth: C-sections are on the rise because more mothers are asking for them.